Fact checked

 Mathnasium Benefits

 One of Mathnasium's most significant advantages is the personalized element of its program.
 Students start by taking an initial assessment, which allows Mathnasium to gauge the areas where students struggle most.
-Mathnasium can then group students into small group classes based on which areas students need the most assistance.
+Mathnasium can then assemble students into small group classes based on which areas they need the most assistance.

 Sylvan Benefits

 Like Mathnasium, Sylvan sets itself apart from other tutoring platforms through its customized lesson plans.
-Unlike a Kumon center, where students work through the same generalized worksheets with Kumon math, Sylvan students receive personalized lesson plans tailored toward the areas they need the most improvement.
+Unlike some tutoring services, where students work through the same generalized math worksheets, Sylvan students receive personalized lesson plans tailored toward the areas they need the most improvement.

 Remember that personalization in both Sylvan and Mathnasium is limited because students are in small group courses; therefore, tutors must also cater to the other students in their classes.
 Aside from catering to each student's needs, Sylvan also works closely to align their lesson plans with state and provincial standards.